cloudnativegeo/cloudnativegeo.org/content/_index.md

 Competition within the public cloud sector has reliably led to reduction in object storage costs, continual improvement in performance, and a commodification of services.
 These trends combine to make public cloud object storage the best available technology to expand access to planetary-scale volumes of data for the foreseeable future.

 ### Why is Radiant Earth doing this?
-The Cloud-Native Geo Foundation is an expansion of Radiant Earth's work to support the community of users that have adopted the SpatioTemporal Asset Catalog (STAC) metadata specification.
+The Cloud-native Geo Foundation is an expansion of Radiant Earth's work to support the community of users that have adopted the SpatioTemporal Asset Catalog (STAC) metadata specification.
 Since its release in May 2021, STAC has been widely adopted by both public and private sector organizations (including Microsoft, Google, AWS, NASA, MAXAR, Planet, Esri, and Natural Resources Canada).
 The rapid progress of STAC has been made possible through a variety of activities, including:

 - Development sprints
 - Paid fellowships for software developers